 It’s spring (sort of) and you can bet your nostrils this will bring about the return of angry creatures who get a bit miffed if humans turn up, the misanthropic gits.
 Every nation has them (some worse than most – Australia, anyone?) and we all have to deal with it as best as we can as, let’s face it, they’re not going anywhere.
 What we can do, however, is highlight these deranged individuals so you can steer a very wide berth around their antics.
 Sound good?
 Awesome.
 Awesome to the max.

-So just bear in mind the following lot as, really, this is just a selection of some of the beasts who may be out to do you harm.
-The best bet is to be on guard 24/7; carry a few sticks of semtex and a double barrelled shotgun around with you at all thymes.
+Bear in mind the following lot as, really, this is merely a selection of some of the beasts whom may be out to do you harm.
+The best bet is to be on guard 24/7 – carry a few sticks of semtex and a double barrelled shotgun around with you at all times.
 You never know when the ice cream might hit the pan, after all.
-You have been warned, Rupert.
+You have been warned, Rupert!

 Chinese Dwarf Hamsters

 “Not suitable as pets for children” we once read.
 Indeed.
 As much as we love our office pet Beans the Chinese Dwarf Hamster, to put it mildly these creatures certainly have a lot of paranoid eccentricities.

 Mr. Wapojif is 6’1” and, even so, Beans thinks nothing of biting his hand when she’s being held, of throwing a temper tantrum and tipping her wheel on its side, or of catapulting herself upside down around her cage, or of making a big for freedom by jumping from a vast height.
 The females are particularly aggressive and will maul each other if you keep them in a cage together as they’re such naturally aggressive creatures.
 How cute!
 Beans also seems keen on depleting the world’s stock of pumpkin seeds.